cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 ### Registering the execution system

-Now that we have a [completed JSON file](TutSystem.json), let's use it to register the system on
+Now that we have defined our system, you can find the completed JSON file here: [TutSystem.json].
-Agave:
+Let's use it to register the system on Agave:

 `vandene@n80295:~$ systems-addupdate -v -F TutSystem.json`